 How Long to Cook a Turkey

-Place the lid on the pan and place the pot in the oven to cook.
+Place the lid on the pan and then place in the oven to cook.
 View the following chart for cooking times based on your turkey’s weight.

 After cooking, check that the internal temperature of the turkey is 165°F by sticking a meat thermometer in the breast.
 The thigh should read 180° F. Turn off the oven, briefly open the door to allow heat to escape, and leave the turkey to rest inside for two hours.